All You Need to Know About Pine Trees

-The Tree of the Month for January is the majestic pine tree.
-Evergreens, including pines, really stand out this time of year since deciduous trees will remain leafless for several more months.
-If you love the look and smell of pine, learn more about these trees before adding one to your garden.
+Evergreen trees, including pines, have the distinction of being rich and full all year long.
+They especially stand out in the winter, when deciduous trees are leafless for months.
+If you love the look and smell of pine, learn more about these trees before adding one to your landscape.

 The easiest way to identify a pine tree is by its needles and cones.
 When the needles come in clusters of two to five, you’re most likely looking at a pine tree.
-Other types of conifers, or cone-bearing trees, have needles arranged singly along the entire branch.
-Also, pine cones are often thick while other conifers have papery cones.
+Other types of conifers (cone-bearing trees) have needles arranged singly along the entire branch.
+Also, pine cones are often thick, while other conifers have papery cones.

 Pines are among the most useful trees on the planet.
 They also carry special meaning thanks to their association with the holiday season.
 You can use pine trees for:

-- Food: Their needles make a tea rich in vitamin C. Pine nuts are also tasty, especially when roasted.
+- Food: Their needles make a tea that is rich in vitamin C. Pine nuts are also tasty, especially when roasted.

 - Medicine: Pine resin has antimicrobial, antifungal, antiseptic, and disinfecting properties.
 You can use it to staunch blood flow or keep germs out of wounds.

-- Firestarter: Pine resin can help you start your campfire, which is especially useful in damp conditions.
+- Firestarter: Pine resin can help you start your campfire, especially in damp conditions.

 - Shelter: If you’re trapped in the woods overnight, pine boughs can provide excellent shelter, while pine needles make for a soft, warm bed.